 Can you castle after being checked?

 Castling is a move in the game of chess in which a player moves the king two squares toward a rook on the same rank and moves the rook to the square that the king has crossed.
-It is the only move in chess in which a player moves two pieces in the same move.
+It is the only move in chess in which a player moves two pieces at the same time.

-Your rook in consideration has not previously moved previously
+- The rook in consideration has not previously moved

 The perfect time to castle in chess is in the middle of the game or at the end of the game.
-When an opponent attacks your kingdom on one side (either kingside or queenside), then you have to do castling on the other side to safeguard your kingdom (becoming checkmate)
+When an opponent attacks your position on one side (either kingside or queenside), then you have to castle on the other side to safeguard your position and avoid checkmate.

 Some common reasons to avoid castling include: